SoumyaSubhrajit/JavaScript-Notes/Unveiling the Evolution of JavaScript.md

 ## Chapter 2: The Strategic Affiliation with Java

 Recognizing the growing popularity of Java, Netscape decided to align its nascent language with this formidable force.
 Thus, LiveScript underwent a transformation, not in essence but in nomenclature, becoming JavaScript.
-This strategic move positioned JavaScript to benefit from the Java brand's recognition and ecosystem.
+This strategic move positioned JavaScript to benefit from the Java brand's recognition and ecosystem..

 ## Chapter 3: JavaScript as a Brand